goa-go/goa/README.md

 ## Middleware

-Goa is a middleware framework.Here is an example.
+Goa is a web framework based on middleware.
+Here is an example.
 ```go
 import (
   "fmt"